-\paragraph{Tasks.} We conduct comprehensive experiments on a diverse range of scientific inverse problems and natural image restorations using the open-source benchmark \textit{InverseBench}\footnote{\url{https://github.com/devzhk/InverseBench}} \citep{zheng2025inversebench}.
-The tasks include: (1) inverse scattering (IS), (2) image inpainting, (3) deblurring, and (4) phase retrieval on the FFHQ-256 dataset (FFHQ-D/PR), covering both linear and nonlinear tasks.
+\paragraph{Tasks.} We conduct experiments on a diverse range of scientific inverse problems and natural image restorations using the open-source benchmark \textit{InverseBench}\footnote{\url{https://github.com/devzhk/InverseBench}} \citep{zheng2025inversebench}.
+The tasks include: (1) inverse scattering (IS), (2) image inpainting, (3) deblurring, and (4) phase retrieval on the FFHQ-256 dataset (FFHQ-D/PR), covering both linear and nonlinear cases.
 In practice, these problems often suffer from likelihood misspecification; for example, phase retrieval can be affected by unexpected scattering from inhomogeneous media and other unmodeled physical corruptions.
-Such effects can introduce heavy-tailed noise or outlier contamination that violates Gaussian assumptions, making these tasks well suited for evaluating robust reconstruction.
+Such effects can introduce heavy-tailed noise or outlier contamination that violate Gaussian assumptions, making these tasks well suited for evaluating multi-perspective robust reconstructions.

 \paragraph{Experimental Design.} A central focus of our evaluation is the performance regarding the mismatched noise distribution.
-We introduce two different schemes applied in the observation domain: (1) \emph{Heavy-tailed noise}: i.i.d. noises from the Student-t distribution for evaluating the performance under the misspecification of the noise distribution; and (2) \emph{Sparse impulsive outlier}: a fraction of components/pixels corrupted by large-magnitude perturbations for evaluating the performance under outlier contamination.
-Additionally, to evaluate our approaches under nominal observations, we also report results with the conventional i.i.d.
-Gaussian noise distribution.
-See \Cref{subsec: Noise models} for specific settings for each experiment.
+We introduce two different schemes applied in the observation domain: (1) \emph{Heavy-tailed noise}: i.i.d. noises from the Student-t distribution for evaluating the performance under the misspecification of noise; and (2) \emph{Sparse impulsive outlier}: a fraction of components/pixels corrupted by large-magnitude perturbations for evaluating the performance under outlier contamination.
+Additionally, to evaluate our approaches under normal measurements, we also report results with the conventional i.i.d.
+Gaussian noise distribution. \Cref{subsec: Noise models} includes specific settings for each experiment.

-\paragraph{Evaluation Metric.} For the IS problem, we quantify the reconstruction quality using peak signal-to-noise ratio (PSNR) and structural similarity (SSIM).
-To reflect robustness under heavy-tailed noise and impulsive outliers, we also report the normalized mean absolute error (NMAE) as a robust metric, which complements PSNR/SSIM in such settings.
-For the two natural image tasks, we use standard perceptual quality metrics for natural images: learned perceptual image patch similarity (LPIPS), visual information fidelity loss (VIFL), and Fr\'echet Inception Distance (FID) using the pre-trained InceptionV3 \citep{szegedy2016rethinking}.
+\paragraph{Evaluation Metric.} For the IS problem, we quantify the reconstruction quality using peak signal-to-noise ratio (PSNR), structural similarity (SSIM), and the normalized mean absolute error (NMAE) metrics.
+In the two natural image tasks, we use standard perceptual quality metrics, including learned perceptual image patch similarity (LPIPS), visual information fidelity loss (VIFL), and Fr\'echet Inception Distance (FID) using the pre-trained InceptionV3 \citep{szegedy2016rethinking}.